emartech/magento2-extension/dev/README.md

 ### Magento
 If you want to run Magento CLI commands, you should use
 ```
-$ make magento <command>
+$ make magento command=setup:upgrade
 ```
 This will run the command as the `www-data` user in the container.
-If you run this without arguments, you will get a list of available commands.
+If you run this without command parameter, you will get a list of available commands.